 - 4 ounces crabmeat, picked over and cartilage or shells removed

-- Store-bought or hot red pepper sauce, to taste
+- Store-bought or homemade hot red pepper sauce, to taste

 - Cornstarch, for dusting